jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/loose-ideas-out-of-scope.md

 - Navigate existing systems over the internet
 - Playing video

-(Does not look like test cases, more like complete applications.
+(Might not look like test cases, more like complete applications.
 Maybe just a prototype could be a test case.)

 Perhaps even further down the road, you should have even more extreme test cases: